iprak/nixie/README.md

 # Nixie
-This is a stripped down Espura firmware with only the bare essentials.
+This is a stripped down Espura firmware with only the bare essentials to drive a Nixie clock.

 # ESPurna Firmware